-So now, we’re stuck in a big empty house, that we can’t renovate because it has major earthquake damage.
+So then we were stuck in a big, cold empty house, that we couldn’t renovate because it had major earthquake damage.
 That was a depressing year.

 One silver lining to the earthquakes was the surge in rental demand.
 At the same time, I got a portable job.

 It was time to travel, so we rented out our house to a family in need of accommodation, packed up our nearly 2-year-old and boarded a flight to Mexico, via San Francisco.

 We were away for 15 months.
 During that time we slept in many budget hotel rooms, a cruise ship cabin, on trains, planes and rented one lovely apartment in Spain for a six-month stay.
 It was in Spain where we realized we didn’t need a big house.

 Our Spanish apartment (you can see some pics of it here on my other blog) was no more than 645 sq ft (60 sqm), and the shower was so tiny you couldn’t turn around in it without touching one of the doors (seriously, why are showers in Spain so small?).

 It was sparsely furnished.
 The best feature was the patio, tiled in traditional pasta tile.